wwzong314/MpMTB/README.md

 conda activate thermoomniflux
 ```

-This will create and activate a conda environment named `thermoomniflux` with all necessary packages pre-configured.
+This will create and activate a conda environment named `MpMTB` with all necessary packages pre-configured.

 ## Quick Start